 1. When communicating, follow the three Google Values.

-While sharing information and ideas with colleagues helps build community, disrupting the workday to have a raging debate over politics or the latest news story does not.
+While sharing information and ideas with colleagues helps build a sense of community, disrupting a working day to have a raging debate over politics or the latest news story does not.
 Our primary responsibility is to do the work we’ve each been hired to do, not to spend working time on debates about non-work topics.

 Avoid conversations that are disruptive to the workplace or otherwise violate Google’s workplace policies.
 Managers are expected to address discussions that violate those rules.